skyturkish/product_app_v.02/README.md

 flutterfire configure

 ```
-just replace your firebase_options.dart file with project's
+just replace your firebase_options.dart file with project's and use lib file